Fady-Esam/solid-principles/README.md

 # 🧱 SOLID Principles

-This repository contains hands-on examples that demonstrate the **SOLID principles** of object-oriented design, implemented in C#.
+A practical showcase of my understanding and applying of the **SOLID principles**, implemented in C# with clean, maintainable code examples.

 ## 📚 Learning & Applying the SOLID Principles